Shrimp Creole Recipe

 Shrimp Creole is one of the recipes I remember from a very young age.
 My Nana used to make it regularly.
 It’s a dish that I remember fondly, a comfort food of sorts.
 Once the aroma of the savory seasonings mingling together started to build, it wasn’t so easy to wait patiently for dinnertime.
 The only solution was to head outside and play until it was time to eat.

 Shrimp Creole is not a fancy dish, but it’s always so satisfying.
-The preparation for this recipe is simple and it’s a easy delicious dish to serve for a crowd, one that I think is perfect for serving large groups during the holidays.
+The preparation for this recipe is simple and ingredients are basic enough.
+Plus, it is an easy tasty dish to serve for a crowd, one that I think is perfect for serving large groups during the holidays or any special occasion throughout the year.

 A few Shrimp Creole recipe notes:

-- The sauce can be made ahead of time, rewarmed, then the shrimp added toward the end.
+- The sauce can be made ahead of time by a a couple of days, then rewarmed, and the shrimp added in toward the end.
 Or make the sauce and let it stew for hours until closer to serving time, then add the shrimp and proceed with the recipe as written.

 - Easily double or triple all ingredients to accommodate a larger crowd.